 Digital marketing is not just for online businesses.
 Brick and mortar locations can also use the power of digital marketing to drive new business.
 Consumers today use the internet for more than just online shopping.
 In fact, most consumers will visit a brick and mortar location’s website before they head into the store.
 The businesses that learn to use digital marketing for their physical locations will see an increase in sales and customer loyalty.

-This week's question comes from Robin Estevez from FoodTown.
+This question comes from Robin Estevez from FoodTown.
 He asked "How can I use digital marketing to increase sales in a brick and mortal location?”
 This is a question I’ve been asked quite a bit.
 What's great is that statistics show users want to connect with brick and mortar locations online.
-Here are two stats every brick and mortar business owner should consider when evaluating the effectiveness of digital marketing for traditional retail businesses.
+Here are a few stats every brick and mortar business owner should consider when evaluating the effectiveness of digital marketing for traditional retail businesses.

 Our agency works with a number of local businesses, helping them increase their online visibility and in-store traffic.
 In this episode of the SMA Marketing Minute, I’ll share how you can use your website, local SEO, social media, and email marketing to help grow your in-store sales.
 Let’s go!

 Today's question comes from Robin Estevez of Foodtown in New York.
 What he wants to know is, how can we use digital marketing to increase the sales of a brick and mortar store?
 Digital marketing isn't just for online businesses.
 It actually could be very effective for traditional businesses as well when you want to drive foot traffic or you want to connect with your customer base or you want to even reach new customers and bring them into your store.
 There are a number of ways that you can use digital marketing to help you achieve your goals.

 We're going to be talking about a couple different tools.
 We're going to be talking about your website, we're going to be talking about social media and we're going to be talking about email marketing, and how can we use these three tools to help bring more sales to your traditional brick and mortar store.